 Audible then defrays all expenses for the distribution of these titles.
 In other words, when a user downloads an audiobook and then sends it to others, Audible pays rights owners for each subsequent listen.

 This move allows independent publishers to attract a wider audience at a lower cost.

-Audible, Amazon, and iTunes each has a set of requirements for audiobooks they will distribute.
+The Audible, Amazon, and iTunes audiobook services have a set of requirements for audiobooks they will distribute.
 For example, you may need to split your book’s audio files into chapters instead of submitting as one whole file; side tones or sounds might not be permitted; each file might have a maximum limit of 170 MB, and so on.